howtographql/howtographql/content/backend/graphql-js/5-applying-authentication.md

 </Instruction>

 Since you're now referencing the `Vote` type in the application schema without defining or importing it, the server won't work.
-So go ahead and import the `Vote` type into from the Graphcool schema into your application schema.
+So go ahead and import the `Vote` type into from the Prisma schema into your application schema.

 <Instruction>